Sometimes problems can arise from a misunderstanding which can easily be clarified by talking to the right person.

 Making a formal complaint about NHS services

 If you want to complain about an NHS service such as a hospital, GP or dentist, ask the service for a copy of their complaints procedure, which will explain what you need to do.
 If you speak to them, they may be able to resolve your concerns without you having to go through the complaints process.
+If your complaint is about a hospital, you might want to start by contacting its Patient Advice and Liaison Service (PALS).

 However, you may choose to make a complaint at any time.
 You can do this in writing, by email, or by speaking to them.
 This is called the local resolution stage, and it aims to resolve complaints quickly - most cases are resolved at this stage.
 If you would like to make a complaint, follow the NHS complaints process.